 Some scripts will ask you to verify if your code has been added correctly and some will not.

-If you have added conversion tracking code to a section of your site like the “header” that is not meant to be visible and you would like to check if the code has been added correctly, then follow the steps below:
+If you have pasted code into an area like the “header” that is not meant to be visible and you would like to check if the code has been added correctly, then do the following:

 Viewing Hidden Code In Firefox